 In the application procurement phase, special attention must be paid to the prevention of vendor lock-in by, in particular, preparing for phaseout from the system during or at the end of the system life cycle and for the costs resulting from this.
-Any costs arising from phaseout from the application should already be taken into account in the tender comparison phase when procuring the application in question.
+Under these terms and conditions, the supplier has the obligation to design the object of delivery so that data detachment is reasonably possible.
+Any costs arising from phaseout from an application should already be taken into account in the tender comparison phase when procuring the application in question.